Hacking Task Confounder in Meta-Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel problem called ``Task Confounder" and present a method called MetaCRL to address its unique challenges.
-We begin by analyzing a counterintuitive performance degradation phenomenon with SCM, revealing spurious correlations between causal factors of the training tasks and the generic label space, called ``Task Confounder".
-Then, we devise MetaCRL, which consists of two modules: (i) the disentangling module that acquires causal factors; (ii) the causal module that ensures causality of the factors.
-It is a plug-and-play causal representation learner that can be easily introduced into the meta-learning framework to eliminate task confounders.
-Extensive experiments demonstrate the effectiveness of our approach.
-Our work uncovers a novel and significant issue in meta-learning, providing valuable insights for future research.
+In this paper, we discover a valuable problem called ``Task Confounder'', and propose a novel method called MetaCRL to address its unique challenges.
+We begin by analyzing a counterintuitive negative knowledge transfer phenomenon with SCM, revealing spurious correlations between causal factors of the training tasks and the label space, i.e., ``Task Confounder".
+Then, we propose MetaCRL, which consists of two modules: (i) a disentangling module that acquires generating factors and eliminates task confounders; and (ii) a causal module that ensures causality of the obtained generating factors.
+It is a plug-and-play causal representation learner that can be applied to any meta-learning baseline.
+Extensive experiments demonstrate the effectiveness and robustness of MetaCRL.
+Our work uncovers a novel and significant issue in ML, providing valuable insights for future research.